MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-user-assigned-identity.md

 To set the Microsoft Entra admin value in the SQL managed instance that you created in [step 3](create-sql-managed-instance.md), follow these steps:

 >[!NOTE]
->- You must have Global Administrator or Privileged Role Administrator permissions for the subscription to perform the following operations.
+>You must have Global Administrator or Privileged Role Administrator permissions for the subscription to perform the following operations.

+>[!Important]
->- Using Groups as Microsoft Entra admin is currently not supported.
+>Using Groups as Microsoft Entra admin is currently not supported.

 1. Open the SQL managed instance.
 Under **Settings**, select **Microsoft Entra admin**.